-Your doctor has recommended that you have a colonoscopy to examine your colon.
-The colonoscopy is a procedure which may be used to help make a diagnosis or to see if treatment is working.
+Your doctor has recommended that you have a flexible sigmoidoscopy to investigate your medical condition.
+A flexible sigmoidoscopy may be used to help make a diagnosis or to see if treatment is working.
+It is one of the simplest and safest methods that is used to examine the lower part of the colon, and it is often the first procedure the doctor recommends.

 If you prefer not to have this procedure, we advise you to discuss this with your doctor.
 There are other ways of examining your colon, such as a CT scan, but these may not provide the same information.

-This leaflet describes the examination and explains what you can expect.
-If you have any questions or concerns after reading this leaflet, please contact us (details on page 8).
+This leaflet describes the examination and what to expect.
+If you have any questions or concerns, after reading this leaflet, please call us on our direct line: